quantified-uncertainty/squiggle/packages/website/public/llms/documentationBundle.markdown

 title: Date
 description: Dates are a simple date time type.
 ---
-import { FnDocumentationFromName } from "@quri/squiggle-components";
-import { SquiggleEditor }  from "../../../components/SquiggleEditor";

 Dates are stored as milliseconds since the epoch.
 They are immutable, and all functions that modify dates return a new date.
 Used with [Duration](./Duration) values.